DanSpicyTaco/DanSpicyTaco.github.io/src/distributed_systems/fault_tolerance.md

 Reliable multicast is prone to _feedback implosion_, where the server receives so many ACKs, it crashes.
 This can be solved by sending a NACK instead.

 Server load can be reduced further by sending a multicast NACK to all other nodes.

 However, the system has to deal with another multicast (essentially nested multicast), and nodes who received the message successfully will be unnecessarily interrupted.

-## Process resilience
+# Process resilience

 _Process resilience_: protection from process failure.

-- Have resilience in groups → copies of the same process running on different machines
+Have resilience in _groups_ of processes as a single abstraction.
+A group should contain identical processes, and membership can be dynamic.

+To survive $$k$$ replicas crashing, you need:

+- _$$k+1$$_ replicas for fail-silent failures.
+- _$$2k + 1$$_ replicas for Byzantine failures.
-- Need 2k+1 replicas for byzantine failures, as the components can lie about their state, and in the worst case, agree about lying about their state
+  - This is because in the worst case, components can agree about lying about their state.
-- Majority of replicas have the same value
+  - Therefore, you need the majority of replicas to have the correct value.

+## State-Machine Replication

+_State-machine replica_:

 - Non-determinism for replicated state machines:
 - Time - If the machine requires time, you can get slightly different states
 - Side effects - something else running on the machine may change the memory